mako-framework/docs/02_routing_and_controllers/01_routing.md

 All routes within the group will now use the same middleware and regex pattern.
 You can also nest groups if needed.

-You can also pass parameters to middleware and constraints in route groups by using the following nested array structure.
+You can also pass parameters to middleware and constraints in route groups by using the following syntax.

 ```
 $options = [